What Homeowners Should Know About Cockroach Eggs

 German cockroaches can be difficult to eliminate because they multiply rapidly and are excellent at hiding.
 However, you can help reduce the chance of them moving in.
 A little maintenance, good sanitation practices and a reduction in clutter can help to prevent cockroaches from getting comfortable in your home.
 Here are some best practices to follow:

 - Seal small cracks and crevices where roaches can enter, deposit eggs or hide.

-- Inspect grocery bags, boxes and luggage before bringing them inside the home.
+- Inspect grocery bags, boxes and luggage before bringing them inside your home.

 - Wash dirty dishes, glasses, cups, utensils and cooking items as soon as possible after use.

-- Vacuum up cockroach egg capsules, young cockroaches and adults when possible.
-Use a vacuum cleaner with a high-efficiency particulate air (HEPA) filter to help reduce cockroach debris that can become airborne and trigger asthma attacks in people who are allergic to roaches.
+If you spot cockroach egg cases or egg capsules, you can begin to rid yourself of these nasty pests.
+To start, vacuum up cockroach egg capsules, young cockroaches and adults, when possible.
+Use a vacuum cleaner with a high-efficiency particulate air (HEPA) filter to help reduce cockroach debris that can become airborne and could trigger asthma attacks and other health concerns in people who are allergic to roaches.

 Can cockroach eggs be killed?

 There are, in fact, a few ways to destroy cockroach eggs.
 You could, of course, squash the egg capsule to destroy it, but if you have a large infestation or are squeamish, that might not be the most effective choice.
 While you may be tempted to sprinkle boric acid around the contaminated area, it's important to be careful when applying DIY roach killer solutions, as these can contain dangerous chemicals that could harm you or your family, including pets, or cause other issues if used incorrectly.
 Instead, if you spot cockroach eggs in your home, you should contact a pest control professional to get rid of cockroaches and other pests.

 What's the best way to get rid of cockroach eggs?